lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 > Give them a package for a SaaS and they will make it; teach them the underlying principles and they will break it.

 ???

+Now, the equivalent of this proverb applied to multi-tenancy would be...

+[WIRED]

 I consider a good thing that you are capable of breaking your SaaS.
 Only doing that you'll be able to rebuild it better for the benefit of us all.